Time-periodic branched transport: Discrete transport paths

 \begin{prop} If $\tau$ is an admissible transportation cost, then $\MLp_p^\tau (G)<\infty$ for any discrete $L^p$ transport path $G$. \end{prop} \begin{proof} Let $\beta$ be the concave function in the definition of admissibility, and $t_0>0$ be a point where $\beta$ is differentiable.
 Then we find that

 using Lemma~\ref{lem: Lp weights} for the last line. \end{proof}

-We now discuss the concept of \emph{cycles} in discrete transport paths, and the differences with the time-independent case, before defining the energy we will consider. \begin{defin} Let $G$ be a discrete $L^p$ transport path and suppose there exist a collection of distinct vertices $\{y_i\}_{i=1}^k\subset V(G)$ and edges $\{e_i\}_{i=1}^k\subset E(G)$ where $e_i$ is directed from $y_i$ to $y_{i+1}$ for $i=1, \ldots, k-1$ and $e_k$ is directed from $y_k$ to $y_1$.
-If $C$ is the ordered list $e_1, \ldots, e_k$, recall $C$ is said to be a \emph{directed cycle}; when we say $C\subset E(G)$ it will be understood that $C$ is considered as an ordered list.
-If $\min_{e_i\in E(C)}w(e_i, t)>0$ for some $t\in [0, 1]$, we say \emph{$G$ has a strong cycle (supported on $C$) at $t$}.
-We say $G$ is \emph{ never cyclic} if its has no strong cycles for any $t\in [0, 1]$. \end{defin} Note that a $G$ could be never cyclic, but the directed graph underlying it could contain a directed cycle: certain combinations of edge weights could be zero at various times to prevent any strong cycles.
+We now discuss the concept of \emph{cycles} in discrete transport paths, which plays a role in defining the energy we will consider. \begin{defin} Let $G$ be a discrete $L^p$ transport path and suppose there exist a collection of distinct vertices $\{y_j\}_{j=1}^J\subset V(G)$ and edges $\{e_j\}_{j=1}^J\subset E(G)$ where $e_j=\overrightarrow{y_j, y_{j+1}}$ for $j=1, \ldots, J-1$ and $e_J=\overrightarrow{y_J, y_1}$.
+If $C$ is the ordered list $e_1, \ldots, e_J$, recall $C$ is said to be a \emph{directed cycle}; when we say $C\subset E(G)$ it will be understood that $C$ is considered as an ordered list.
+If $\min_{e_j\in C}w(e_j, t)>0$ for some $t\in [0, 1]$, we say \emph{$G$ has a strong cycle (supported on $C$) at $t$}.
+We say $G$ is \emph{never cyclic} if its has no strong cycles for any $t\in [0, 1]$. \end{defin} Note that a $G$ could be never cyclic, but the directed graph underlying it could contain a directed cycle: certain combinations of edge weights could be zero at various times to prevent any strong cycles.
 Also technically, we should consider when $G$ is ``almost never cyclic,'' however since all discrete transport paths we consider will be $W^{1, p}$ transport paths and we identify the edge weight functions with their continuous versions, $G$ is never cyclic if and only if it has no strong cycles for a.e. $t\in [0, 1]$.